w3c/window-management/EXPLAINER.md

   const otherScreens = screensInterface.screens.filter(s => s != slidesScreen);
   const notesScreen = otherScreens.find(s => s.internal) ?? otherScreens[0];

-  // TODO: Demonstrate more complex screen selection logic, e.g. favor external
-  // touch-screens if there is no internal screen for notes, favor external
-  // screens with resolution and scaling most suitable for a slideshow, etc.
   // TODO: Define this with requestFullscreen and/or window.open/moveTo?
   placeSlidesAndNotesOnPreferredScreens(slidesScreen, notesScreen);
 }